miku0129/prj_svelte_graphql_todolist/README.md

-Simple to do app created for demonstration purposes.
-Uses Svelte and GraphQL.
+Simple to-do app created using with Svelte and GraphQL.

 *Note that you will need to have [Node.js](https://nodejs.org) installed.*